-- The School agrees to enroll an eligible student by accepting a timely application through April 1.
-If the target goal of students is not met by April 1, the School will give sufficient public notice and extend the application deadline through July 30.
-The School shall have the option to enroll an eligible beyond the registration periods year round if space is available. - 2.
+- The School agrees to enroll an eligible student by accepting a timely application through June 30 of each year.
+If the target goal of students is not met by June 30, the School will give sufficient public notice and extend the application deadline through August. - 2.
 If the number of applications exceeds the capacity of the program, class, grade level, or building, all applicants who submitted an application within the enrollment period shall have an equal chance of being admitted through a random selection process.
-Preference may be given to siblings of students enrolled in the School, to the child of a member of the governing board of the School, or to the child of an employee of the School. - 3.
-If space becomes available during the academic year, admission will be given based on a random selection of those desiring admission.
+Preference may be given to siblings of students enrolled in the School, to the child of a member of the governing board of the School, or to the child of an employee of the School.

+- 3. If space becomes available during the academic year, admission will be given based on a random selection of those desiring admission.
 If the number of applicants is below the desired number of students, the School reserves the right to extend the application deadline provided sufficient public notice is given.
-In future years, applications will be accepted with a cutoff date of April 1.
+In future years, applications will be accepted with a cutoff date of June 30th.
 If the number of applicants exceeds the capacity of the program, class, grade level, or building, all applicants shall have an equal chance of being admitted through a random selection process.
-Public notice shall include newspaper announcements, notice to guidance counselors at area schools, flyers and bulletins throughout the community.
-Such public notice must include written notice and public service announcement in any native language that represent at least 5% of the Sponsor's ELL population.

-- 4. Enrollment is subject to compliance with the provisions of Section 1003.22, Florida Statutes, concerning school entry health examinations and immunizations. - 5.
+Public notice shall include newspaper announcements, notice to guidance counselors at area schools, flyers and bulletins throughout the community, and radio public service information announcements.
+Such public notice must include written notice and public service announcement in any native language that represent at least 5% of the Sponsor's ELL population. - Enrollment is subject to compliance with the provisions of Section 1003.22, Florida Statutes, concerning school entry health examinations and immunizations. - 5.
 If the Charter is not renewed or is terminated, a student who attended the School may be enrolled in another public school.
 Normal application deadlines shall be disregarded under such circumstances but program enrollment limits will be maintained in specialized programs. - 6.
 A student may withdraw from the School at any time and enroll in another public school, as determined by School Board policy.
-The School shall work in conjunction with the parent(s) and the receiving school to assure that, to the greatest extent possible, such transfers occur at logical transition points in the school year (e.g. grading periods or semester breaks) that minimize impact on student grades and academic achievement. - 7.
+The School shall work in conjunction with the parent(s) and the receiving school to assure that, to the greatest extent possible, such transfers occur at logical transition points in the

+- school year (e.g. grading periods or semester breaks) that minimize impact on the student's grades and academic achievement. - 7.
 Students at the School are eligible to participate in interscholastic extracurricular activities at the public school to which the student would be otherwise assigned to attend pursuant to F.S.
 1006.15 (3)(d).